 What you may not realize, though, is that there are many different breeds of police dogs.
 Some of these dogs are better suited for certain jobs than others, while certain departments have their preferences as to the breeds of their K-9 officers.
-Regardless of the breed, though, all of these dogs live to protect and serve.
+Regardless of the breed, though, all of these dogs live to protect and serve, and may just be the best dog breed for your household.

 The Most Common Police Dog Breeds